reeynier/reeynier.github.io/_posts/2020-11-12-subarray-sum-divisible-by-k.md

                                                                           count = count+ht[modulo]-1 = 6+1 = 7
 ```

-The time complexity can be reduced to O(n), while the
-space complexity is still O(n).
+The time complexity can be reduced to O(n), and the space complexity is O(k).

 <br />